The 7 Most Valuable Things I Learned On Placement

-If you cannot see any jobs or volunteering opportunities being advertised contact the organisations you would like to work with, you never know what they might say!
+If you can't see any jobs or volunteering opportunities being advertised, contact the organisations you would like to work with, you never know what they might say!

 As cliched as as it sounds, I learnt so much whilst on placement and it was an amazing experience, even if it wasn't quite what I expected.
 I really enjoyed my placement and would recommend placement year and summer placements to everyone.